adrienkchan/Chewier/journals/lauren.md

 I finalized the filter button code with Adrien, and created my unit test.
 We then continued working on deployment.

-I'm picking up more on UseEffect, and ways it can be useful when using functional coding in React as opposed to class based.
+I'm picking up more on UseEffect, and ways it can be useful when using functional coding in React.

 01/24/23